openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 including those who enroll after the course starts, must be assigned to a cohort group.

-.. note:: To ensure that every student is assigned to a cohort group, you can set up a single auto cohort group, as described for the :ref:`hybrid assignment strategy<Hybrid Assignment>`.
+.. note:: To ensure that every student is assigned to a cohort group, you can set up a single automatic cohort group, as described for the :ref:`hybrid assignment strategy<Hybrid Assignment>`.
 If you do not create an auto cohort group, the system automatically creates a :ref:`default cohort group<Default Cohort Group>` and assignes students to it if necessary.

 For more information, see :ref:`Implementing the Manual Assignment Strategy`.